Kidnapping of Sally Horner

-Florence Sally Horner (April 18, 1937 – August 18, 1952) was an American girl who, at the age of 11, was abducted serial child molester Frank La Salle in June, 1948 and held captive for 21 months before being rescued in March, 1950.
-It is believed that Vladimir Nabokov drew on the details of her case in writing his novel Lolita, although Nabokov has consistently denied this.
+Florence "Sally" Horner (April 18, 1937 – August 18, 1952) was an American girl who, at the age of 11, was abducted by serial child molester Frank La Salle in June 1948 and held captive for twenty-one months.
+Posthumous research has shown that Vladimir Nabokov drew on the details of her case in writing his novel Lolita, although Nabokov consistently denied this during his life.